Live Virtual Medicare Boot Camp®—Hospital Version

 Virtual Boot Camp Platform

 We use GoToMeeting to present our virtual boot camps.
-To ensure your system supports GoToMeeting, use this link https://support.goto.com/meeting/system-check.
-We will send out access information for the class 4 business days prior to the class start and again 1 business day prior.
+To ensure your system supports GoToMeeting, use this link: https://support.goto.com/meeting/system-check.
+We will send out access information for the class four business days prior to the class start and again one business day prior.

 Session Recordings

-You will have access to the recordings of each class session via a password protected page on our website.
-You will be given the page location two business days following the first session.
+You will have access to the recordings of each class session via a password-protected page on our website.
 Recordings will be added to the page within one business day following the live session.
 You will have access to this page for 60 days after the final live session.

 Continuing Education Credits